Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 Motivate With Food

-Basset Hounds can be stubborn, but they also really love food.
+Basset Hounds can be independent, but they also really love food.
 Try distracting your howling dog with a tasty treat.
 If your dog howls for attention, make sure you’re not unintentionally reinforcing the behavior.
 For example, if the only time you interact with your dog is when they’re noisy or misbehaving, your Basset may view that as a positive incentive to keep doing it.

 Give your dog plenty of attention when they’re quiet instead.